-- 1. Using Current Agency Resources to Implement the Language Access Plan Some parts of the initial OATH Language Access Plan could be afforded in its budget as one-time costs, including: - o Signage. - o Purchase of dual-handset phones, conference phones, or equivalent technology. - o Training of current clerks in the use of dual-handset phones and use of interpretation services. - o Re-writing of document(s) into plain language
+1. Using Current Agency Resources to Implement the Language Access Plan o Signage.

+Some parts of the initial OATH Language Access Plan could be afforded in its budget as one-time costs, including:

+- o Purchase of dual-handset phones, conference phones, or equivalent technology. - o Training of current clerks in the use of dual-handset phones and use of interpretation services. - o Re-writing of document(s)cintexplainelanguageendar Year 2021